Winter at Chatsworth

-There are so many things to do at Chatsworth.
-Explore the house, garden and farmyard, enjoy a walk through the parkland or in Stand Wood (both free-to-access), gather friends and family for lunch, brunch, or afternoon tea, or discover gifts, homewares, jewellery, and clothing from local makers and sustainable businesses in the shops.
+There are so many things to do this winter at Chatsworth.
+Enjoy a walk through the parkland or in Stand Wood (both free-to-access), gather friends and family for lunch, brunch, or afternoon tea, or discover gifts, homewares, jewellery, and clothing from local makers and sustainable businesses in the Stables shop.

-We also offer a wide range of talks, tours, and workshops themed around gardening, history, textiles, conservation, rural skills, and creative pastimes, allowing you to learn something new during your time with us.
+We're also offering a wide range of talks, tours, and workshops themed around gardening, history, textiles, conservation, rural skills, and creative pastimes, allowing you to learn something new during your time with us.

 Chatsworth House

-Chatsworth House is home to the Cavendish family and has been passed down through 16 generations, starting with Bess of Hardwick, in Queen Elizabeth I's reign.
+Chatsworth House is home to the Devonshire family and has been passed down through 17 generations, starting with Bess of Hardwick, in Queen Elizabeth I's reign.

 Explore more than 25 rooms in the historic house including the Painted Hall, State Rooms, and Sculpture Gallery, and discover its extensive art and sculpture collection.
 Learn how succeeding generations have each made their mark on one of the country's finest stately homes.